byteab/hyphen-widget/README.md

 In the project directory, you can run:

+## yarn run start
+start the project for local testing

 ## yarn run build:widget:prod
 Build the widget and copy the files to the doc directory